Social Anxiety Disorder

 Social anxiety disorder is much more than "shyness".
 It can be intense fear and anxiety over simple everyday activities, such as shopping or speaking on the phone.

 Many people sometimes worry about certain social situations, but someone with social anxiety disorder will worry excessively about them before, during and afterwards.
 They fear doing or saying something they think will be embarrassing or humiliating, such as blushing, sweating or appearing incompetent.
-Social anxiety disorder is a type of complex phobia.
-This type of phobia has a disruptive or disabling impact on a person's life.
+Social anxiety disorder is a complex phobia.
+It can have a disruptive or disabling impact on a person's life.
 It can severely affect a person's confidence and self-

 A child with social anxiety disorder may cry more than usual, freeze, or have tantrums.
 They may fear going to school and taking part in classroom activities and school performances.